bollu/coremlir/README.md

 # Notes on GHC

+- Argument order matters for worker/wrapper, because GHC can only partially apply functions in the worker/wrapper, and not reorder parameters.
+So if we have `f x y` where `x` is reused, we can worker/wrapper around `y`.

 - smallest size is `32` bit word.
 Can't pack stuff!
 - GHC plugin that strictifies/unboxes most things and prints out the new file.